Reviving Mideast private equity market draws international interest

 Many Gulf firms are also reluctant to yield too much control to outsiders, and the value of completed deals remains modest.
 Nevertheless, interest in making direct investments in companies rather than via the region's stock markets is picking up.

-The total value of private equity (PE) funds announced in the Middle East and North Africa so far in 2014 is $1.975 billion (1.26 billion pounds), up from $1.23 billion in the whole of 2013, according to data from Zawya, a Thomson Reuters unit.
+The total value of private equity (PE) funds announced in the Middle East and North Africa so far in 2014 is $1.975 billion, up from $1.23 billion in the whole of 2013, according to data from Zawya, a Thomson Reuters unit.

 Zawya data cover funds that invest more than 50 percent of their assets in the region and have a representative office there, so the activities of most big international players will come on top of these figures.